Skip to content

 Employers are required to prepare IR8A forms and related appendices for all employees working in Singapore by 1 March each year.

-HR and payroll
+HR and payroll in Singapore

-The Singapore Employment Act sets out the basic terms and conditions of employment for most employees in Singapore.
-It regulates key issues such as employment rights and conditions (for example: leave entitlement, hours of work and termination), salary disputes and claims and medical benefits.
+It regulates key issues such as employment rights and conditions (including leave entitlement, hours of work and termination), salary disputes and claims and medical benefits.

 Work passes

-Foreign nationals who are not Singapore permanent residents (SPR), must apply for a work pass to work in Singapore.
-The Ministry of Manpower issues a variety of work passes to foreign nationals, including: the Employment Pass (EP) for foreign professionals, managers and executives; the EntrePass for foreign entrepreneurs; and the S Pass for mid-level, skilled foreign workers.
+The Ministry of Manpower issues a variety of work passes to foreign nationals, including the Employment Pass (EP) for foreign professionals, managers and executives; the EntrePass for foreign entrepreneurs; and the S Pass for mid-level, skilled foreign workers.

 Salary payments

 All employees must be paid a salary at least once a month.
 Salaries must be paid within seven days of the end of the salary period, with exceptions made for overtime, terminations and other situations.
-It is mandatory for employers to provide itemised payslips to all employees.
+It is mandatory for employers to provide itemised pay slips to all employees.

 Central Provident Fund